Zettlr/zettlr-docs/docs/en/reference/settings.md

 If you check “Hide directories during global search,” Zettlr will not display directories while performing a search. by selecting “Always load remote changes to the current file”, Zettlr will not ask you whether you’d like to replace the file in the editor.

-The sidebar mode controls how the sidebar is displayed to you.
+The file manager mode controls how the file manager is displayed to you.
 You have two options:

-* Thin: In thin mode, the sidebar only displays _either_ the list of files _or_ the tree view.
+* Thin: In thin mode, the file manager displays _either_ the list of files _or_ the tree view.
 You can switch between both using the shortcut `Cmd/Ctrl+Shift+1`.
 * Expanded: The expanded mode displays both the tree view and the file list side by side.
 In this mode, you have both lists always present.
-* Combined: This makes the Sidebar look more like a traditional file browser, because it does not divide folders and files.
+* Combined: This makes the file manager look more like a traditional file browser, because it does not divide folders and files.

-If you want to hide the sidebar completely, please use the distraction-free mode (`Cmd/Ctrl+J`).
+If you want to hide the file manager completely, please use the distraction-free mode (`Cmd/Ctrl+J`).

 The sorting order determines how Zettlr will sort your files internally.
 The natural order is recommended; ASCII ignores certain natural language implications.